 All healthcare practitioners are required to have the consent of the individual supported being treated prior to provision of health care.
-When the healthcare professional, based on their assessment of the situation, determines that the individual supported is not able to give consent, substitute consent can be given from the committee, representative, or temporary substitute decision maker prior to proceeding with the provision of healthcare.
+When a Committee of Person is determined, consent must be obtained from that person.
+When the healthcare professional, based on their assessment of the situation, determines that the individual supported is not able to give consent, substitute consent can be given from a formal representative, or temporary substitute decision maker prior to proceeding with the provision of healthcare.

-It is Kardel's responsibility to remain up to date regarding the appropriate individual supported to provide consent and provide this information to the healthcare provider.
+It is Kardel's responsibility to remain up to date regarding the appropriate people in the individual supported's life who a healthcare professional may wish to contact to seek consent, and provide this information to the healthcare provider when requested.